uhm-descartes/ece342spring2025/morea/01-introduction/experience-introduce-yourself.md

 published: true
 morea_id: experience-introduce-yourself
 morea_type: experience
-morea_summary: "Get started with the EE 643 Discord server"
+morea_summary: "Get started with the ECE 342 Discord server"
 morea_sort_order: 10
-morea_start_date: "2024-01-08T23:00"
+morea_start_date: "2024-01-13T23:00"
-morea_labels:
+morea_labels: "1 extra credit"
 ---

 # Introduce yourself

 ## Task

-For this experience, join the EE 643 Discord server.
-You will receive an invitation to this server via email.
+For this experience, join the ECE 342 Discord server and introduce yourself.

-Please read through all channels in the Welcome category.

-It is your responsibility to receive information about this class promptly.
-I highly recommend that you install a native client for Discord on your phone and your laptop and set it to display notifications.

-## Submission instructions

-By the time and date indicated on the Schedule page, you must have:

-  * Joined the EE 643 Discord server
-  * Performed all setup actions specified in the Welcome category channels.
+Please feel free to share your interests (movies, anime, sports, etc.).
+So we can cover materials of interests to you.